EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Analysis

-To provide a more global view of the 401 RS datasets, for the first time, we propose to analyze the correlation between different datasets based on the provided attribute information in this study.
+To provide a more global view of these datasets, for the first time, we propose to analyze the correlation between different datasets based on the attribute information provided in this study.

-We treat the attribute information of each dataset as a data sample, and measure the similarity between different datasets.
-Formally, let $n$ represent the number of samples, $s$ represent the size of each sample in dataset $D$.
+We treat the attribute information of each dataset as a data sample and measure the similarity between different datasets.
+Formally, let $n$ represent the number of samples, and $s$ represent the size of each sample in dataset $D$.
 We denote $v$ as the volume of $D$.
-Then the scale of $D$ can be quantitatively measured using $n,s$ and $v$.
+Then the scale of $D$ can be quantitatively measured using $n,s,$ and $v$.
 Furthermore, we quantify the annotation level of $D$ and represent it using $m$.
 Specifically, we assign 1 to $m$ for image-level annotation, 2 for object-level, 3 for pixel-level, 4 for instance-level, 5 for panoptic-level, and 0 for no-label.
 Similarly, we also quantify the task of $D$ to $t$.
-According to the task type, $t$ can be 1 for RS image classification, 2 for object-detection, 3 for semantic segmentation, 4 for change detection and 0 for other tasks.
+According to the task type, $t$ can be 1 for RS image classification, 2 for object detection, 3 for semantic segmentation, 4 for change detection, and 0 for other tasks.
 Then we use $c$ to represent the number of annotated classes in dataset $D$, and $r$ to denote the max resolution of samples in $D$.
 With these definitions, $n,s,v,m,c,r,t$ are numerical values representing the attributes of $D$.

 Since the research domain of a dataset is provided by a word or phrase, it is non-trivial to measure the distance between them.
-For example, the research domain ``Ship'' should be closer to ``Sea'' than ``Tree'' or ``Aircraft''.
-The research domain ``Tree'' should be more similar to ``Forest'' not ``Building''.
+For example, the research domain ``Ship'' should be closer to ``Sea'' than ``Tree'' or ``Aircraft.''
+The research domain ``Tree'' should be more similar to ``Forest'' not ``Building.''
 To this end, we propose to use the pre-trained word embedding \cite{mikolov2013efficient} models to compute the real-valued vector feature $d$ for each research domain.
 Here we denote $d$ as the textual features of the domain.

-Following these pre-processing pipelines, we are able to quantify the attributes of dataset $D$ into two feature vectors: one is $F=[n,s,v,m,c,r,t]$, the other is the word embeddings for the research domain $d$.
-For two datasets $D_1$ and $D_2$, we use $F_1$, $F_2$ and $d_1$, $d_2$ to represent the features of these two datasets.
-Then, we can compute the similarity using the following formula
+Following these pre-processing pipelines, we can quantify the attributes of dataset $D$ into two feature vectors: $F=[n,s,v,m,c,r,t]$ and the word embeddings for the research domain $d$.
+For two datasets $D_1$ and $D_2$, we use $F_1$, $F_2$, and $d_1$, $d_2$ to represent the features of these two datasets.
+Then, we can compute the similarity using the following formula: